 - Redness, severe swelling, drainage, bleeding, or warmth at the incision site

-- Your incision site is not healing or the incision separates or opens
+- Your incision site is not healing or it separates or opens

 - Your pacemaker generator feels loose or like it is wiggling in the pocket under the skin

 - If you need an MRI for any reason.
-In some cases, it is not safe to have an MRI with a pacemaker.
+In some cases, it's not safe to have an MRI with a pacemaker.